 - Trees can be planted to replace the natural filters removed during development.

-- Stormwater control ponds can be modified to catch and better filter runoff with added plants and mulch.
+- Stormwater control ponds can be modified to catch and better filter runoff with shallow water areas, additional plants, and mulch.

 - Concrete channels can be converted to more natural ditches ("swales") with a series of rock dams ("weirs") and plants to absorb pollutants.